 The Chisel shape is very easy to love.
 It’s very unique and feels wonderful in your mouth.
 The cigar has a milk chocolate wrapper you can tell was made with care.
 It’s a bit toothy and has some veins here and there yet it feels seamless and smooth at the same time.
 It’s one of the nicer shade grown wrappers I have seen.
 The cigar also has a nice firm pack.

-Adding to that, this could go down as one of the BEST prelight aromas I have ever experienced.
-WOW, these have changed in a year.
+Adding to that, this could go down as one of the best prelight aromas I have ever experienced.
+These have changed in a year.
 It has an extremely heavy chocolate aroma with tons of cinnamon and spice.
 I mean it literally smells like a basket of cinnamon potpourri.
 It also has a very meaty, spicy aroma to it.
 It reminds me of a cube of beef bouillon honestly.
 I can’t say I have ever experienced that before.
 All of this mixed is just a beautiful assault on my senses.
-The pre light draw is full of cedar, cinnamon and an overall heavy tobacco taste.
+The cold draw is full of cedar, cinnamon and an overall heavy tobacco taste.

-Starting off into the First Third I am getting a heavy dose of cedar and cinnamon.
-I have never had a cigar that taste so much like the pre light draw as this does.
+Starting off into the first third I am getting a heavy dose of cedar and cinnamon.
+I have never had a cigar that taste so much like the cold draw as this does.
 There is also a spicy sensation on the tongue.
 It almost makes the tip of my tongue go numb for a second.
-After about 15 puffs or so the cigar takes on a bready like character…almost doughy.
+After about 15 puffs or so the cigar takes on a bready like character, almost doughy.
 It also has a very rich feel to it.
-It’s very full bodied but medium in strength…
+It’s very full-bodied, but medium in strength.

 - The shape is a huge plus for me.
 It is just a very comfortable shape, and feels perfect in your mouth.

 - While I loved this when it came out, I found it even more enjoyable two years later.
 The cigar has rounded out nicely and seems much more balanced and complex than I remember it.